cio1312/Bootstrap-full-commercial-website/README.md

 # Bootstrap-full-commercial-website
 This is an example of simple Website design for Commercial small / mid cap businesses.
-Which can we modified based on clients requirements.
+This website can we modified based on clients requirements.